dhmosfunk/ZIPER-Keylogger-v2/v2/README.md

 # ZIPER-Keylogger-v2
-You want to spy someone PC for Passwords&amp;Usernames etc?
+You want to spy someone's PC for Passwords&amp;Usernames etc?
 Download ZIPER Keylogger-v2 compile it and run it.

 <br/>
 <br/>